rjstelling/ReceiptKit/README.md

 Simple StoreKit receipt validation and processing for iOS 7.
 This only supports the universal receipt format.

+Follow the [ReceiptKit Twitter account](http://twitter.com/receiptkit) for code updates and news.

 ##Receipt Data

 Under iOS 7 receipt data can be accessed like this: